k-stannard/ios-notes/Misc/Git Commands.md

 `git add -p` - add files, but pan through each change & determine what to do at each point

 `git commit -m "commit message here"` - commit changes with a message

+`git remote add origin <remote_repo_URL>` - link remote repository to local repository

 ## Pushing a change to a remote repository